gekko-framework/skel/README.md

 }
 ```

-Our `WebAppGenerator` is ready to be used, we just need to do one more thing, we need to register this console application, and to fully accomplish that we need to configure our application.
+Our `GenerateDomainCommand` is ready to be used, we just need to do one more thing, we need to register this console application, and to fully accomplish that we need to configure our application.

 ### Preparing the configuration

-Our project contains a `.env.example` file, what we need to do is to create a copy of that file and rename it to `.env`:
+Our project contains a `.env.example` file in the root, what we need to do is to create a copy of that file and rename it to `.env`:

 ```bash
 cp .env.example .env